-As a general rule of thumb we recommend the trailer be washed about every four weeks and waxed in the spring and fall.
-To make sure your new unit is always protected you should wax it immediately or have your dealer wax it just prior to delivery.
+As a general rule of thumb, we recommend the trailer be washed about every four weeks and waxed in the spring and fall.
 In industrial areas cleaning and waxing should be done on a more frequent schedule.

 CAUTION: ABRASIVE POLISHES OR CLEANING SOLVENTS SUCH AS AUTOMATIC DISHWASHER OR ACID ETCH CLEANERS ARE TOO STRONG AND SHOULD NEVER BE USED.
 RINSE ALL GRIT FROM SURFACE PRIOR TO WASHING.
 Use soft rags or wash mitts always moving lengthwise with the trailer.
 NEVER rub hard on the coating.
 Even the softest rag will damage the coating if excessive pressure is applied.